Skip to content

 1. In SAP mobile service cockpit, select Mobile Applications > SAP Build Apps.

-You can view a list of applications with summary information, such as application ID, application name, application type, vendor, application state, whether outdated, and the creation date.
-Use the search and sort options to locate the applications that you are interested in.
+You can view a list of applications with summary information, including Application ID, Name, Application Type, Supplier, Type of Application, Service Plan, State, and Creation Date.
+Use the search and sort options to locate the applications you're interested in.

 SAP Build Apps Application Summary